MartijnMuijsers/SuCraft/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the feature**
-A clear description of what the feauture is.
+A clear description of what the feauture is

 **Reason (optional)**
-Say why you think this feature is important or useful.
+Say why you think this feature is important or useful

 **Images (optional)**
-If you want to show a screenshot or image (imgur URLs).
+If you want to show a screenshot or image (imgur URLs)